Quickstart

 Seeding Data

-We can seed data in two ways: the usual db/seeds.rb
+We can seed data in two ways: the usual db/seeds.rb, or using an HTTP

 client.
 Using the client helps get your feet wet with client-side